akugal/hiero-consensus-node/docs/glossary.md

 **Block Stream**: A fully verifiable stream of data consisting of individual blocks corresponding to consensus rounds.
 Each block contains all events, transactions, and state changes that occurred within one consensus round.
-A block is transmitted from consensus node to block nodes as a stream of individual block items, which form a merkle tree that is verified by a Block Signature.
+A block is transmitted from consensus node to block nodes as a stream of individual block valueItems, which form a merkle tree that is verified by a Block Signature.
 Each block is connected to the previous block by a Block Hash which, together form a block chain.

 ---